Logs written to the local files on a client are synchronized to the log server in the following ways:

 Upload logs automatically: Logs are automatically uploaded to the log server when certain conditions are met.

-Upload logs based on the switch: Logs are uploaded to the log server based on the switch value delivered by the server.
+Upload logs based on switch: Logs are uploaded to the log server based on the switch value delivered by the server.

 Upload logs manually: Logs are uploaded to the log server when the log upload API is called.